 Results were immediate.
 Greenwood and Liddell led Hassocks to the 1991-92 Division Two title by 10 points in their first season at the helm.
 More importantly, the progress on the pitch was matched off it with the club finally leaving Adastra Park to move into its own purpose built ground at The Beacon.

-The improved facilities which members had spent many years working to secure and build enabled promotion to Division One and a return to senior football.
 Just three years later and Greenwood and Liddell took Hassocks into the Premier Division of the Southern Combination League for the first time as runners up in Division One.
-Having remained in the Premier Division ever since, the Robins are the division’s longest serving club.
+Having remained in the Premier Division ever since, the Robins are currently the division’s longest serving club.

-Floodlights now had to be provided at the Beacon.
-They came through fundraising and a generous donation from Chelsea vice-chairman and friend of the Robins, Matthew Harding, who lived locally and whose sons Pat and Joel and daughter Katie would all go onto represent the club.
+Mr Harding lived locally and whose sons Pat and Joel would all go onto represent the club.
 The floodlights were officially opened when a Chelsea XI featuring Graham Rix and Liam Brady made the journey to the Beacon.

 The 1995-96 season saw Hassocks make their debut in the FA Vase.
 A year later and the Robins entered the FA Cup.
 Their best run in the world’s greatest cup competition came under the management of John, who led Hassocks all the way to the third qualifying round in 2001-02.